 Renting out Your Home

 This is another option for homeowners, but will naturally include a lot of administration and choices for how to manage your property.
 Finding tenants, collecting rent, and making improvements and repairs can be difficult to orchestrate when you live abroad.
+Many homeowners choose to employ a property management company to help with making these repairs and a home warranty plan to help cover the costs.
 To help you manage renting out your property, you can use a lettings agent.
 The catch with using an agent is that they take a percentage of the rental income, as well as the fact that you’ll have to make tax considerations.